4 Visualizing functions

 2. Mark the point where the vertical line in (1) intersects the curve.

-3. Read off the vertical location of the point in (2).
+3. Read off the output as the vertical location of the point in (2).

-Active R chunk 4.1 shows an R/mosaic graphics command that produces a graphic showing the graph of a function.
-(Make sure to press “Run code” to see the graphic.)
+Active R chunk 4.1 shows an R/mosaic graphics command that draws a graph of a function.

 Active R chunk 4.1